robert-westenberger/knowledgebase/deep-learning.md

 ## Tabular Data
 Deep learning has recently been used as a part of an ensemble of multiple types of model (random forests, gradient boosting machines).
 Deep learning increases the variety of columns you can include - for example, columns containing natural language, and high-cardinality categorical columns (columns that contain a high number of discrete choices like zip code or product id).
 ## Recommendation Systems
 Recommendation systems are really just a special type of tabular data.
+A company like Amazon represents every purchase as a giantsparse matrix, with customers as rows and products as columns.
+Data scientists apply some form of collaborative filtering to fill in the matrix.

+For example, if customer A buys products 1 and 10, and customer B buys products 1, 2, 4, and 10, the engine will recommend that A buy 2 and 4.

+### Downsides
+Nearly all machine learning approaches only tell you what products a particular user might like, rather than what recommendations would be helpful for a user.